 They have exclusive parades, fireworks show and activities for this special event.

 Mickey’s Not-So-Scary Halloween Party for 2017 took place from 7:00 PM until 12:00 Midnight on the following dates:

 - September 1, 7, 10, 12, 15, 17, 19, 22, 24, 26 and 29, 2017

 - October 1, 3, 5, 6, 9, 10, 12, 13, 15, 17, 19, 20, 22, 24, 26, 27, 29 and 31, 2017

 - November 1, 2017

-Our family trip to Disney World falls within these dates so we are definitely attending.
-I purchased our tickets from Disney’s site and it is automatically linked to our My Disney Experience (MDE) account.
+Our family trip to Disney World fell within these dates so we were definitely attending.
+I purchased our tickets from Disney’s site and it was automatically linked to our My Disney Experience (MDE) account.
 We also added the “Will Call” option to pick up our tickets in the resort before the event as a back-up.